-Before piling began, the South Road Superway team tested three different pile types at three different locations along the Superway alignment.
+Before piling began, the South Road Project Adelaide team tested three different pile types at three different locations along the Superway alignment.
 The ground strata comprised of soft sand layers around 8-10 m deep, with groundwater occurring between 2-4 m depth.

 Value of CFA Piling Work – $30 Million